annihilatorrrr/speedlog/README.md

 import "github.com/annihilatorrrr/speedlog"
 ```

-Adjust the path to whatever you actually publish.
+Adjust the path to whatever you actually publish (whenever you copy the file).

 ---